Gorge du Verdon Rock Climbing

 |Page Views:||70,380 total · 665/month|

 |Shared By:||Euan Cameron on Jan 14, 2012 with 2 Suggestions|

 The gorge is huge and depending on guides is divided up differently, but a common way of dividing it is to split the main gorge in 3, and then deal with the outlying areas as their own separate area.
 The three main areas of the gorge are basically the upstream, central and downstream sections:

-The majority of the climbs are access by walking from parking areas along the loop road.
-For the popular areas these approaches range from a few seconds to around 15 minutes.
+The majority of the climbs are access by walking from parking areas along the loop road, the "Route des Cretes".
+For the popular areas, the approaches range from a few seconds to around 15 minutes.